-The value of a global agreement on AI is clear, but It might take a Hiroshima-scale AI disaster to induce cooperation similar to the IAEA; narrow AI is more urgent-we have a clearer idea of what it looks like and more confidence that it will impact human work and labor, but general AI is still largely hypothetical, and unless the standards are heavily informed by computer science, psychology, and cognitive science, are likely to be based on faulty assumptions; the goal is laudable, and should serve as a major step forward in improving long-range technology-work prospects; it should be easier to develop international consensus on an agency advancing the scope/role of artificial intelligence than IAEA; governments need to own the need for such standards; agreements and standards will have to be constantly tweaked as we learn more; define "narrow" and "general" artificial intelligence, as would be applied to legally enforceable boundaries of compliance; Al today is not what it will be five years from now, let alone by 2050; definition of what constitutes currently defined categories of "AI" becomes ever more blurred; any attempt to encapsulate such variations of Al definitions by current standards would likely be seen as quaint, even comical by 2050; rely more on selforganization rather than attempt to control what isn't known; quantum computing nodes and real-time quantum networks are poised to radically change what we currently recognize as "AI"; this proposal creates multiple logical inconsistencies and paradoxes who will decide about the borderline - human intelligence; geopolitical tensions makes this very difficult; this is really necessary in order to prevent unknown underrated effects; this will be a slow, clumsy, and politically influenced process bent on fulfilling various agendas, evermore out of sync with the accelerating pace of AI evolution in its myriad emergent forms; we must deal with entrepreneurial freedom and market management in this regard, it is probable that the agency is useful to set the limits of the development, so as not to violate the systems of life or culture of the different peoples; nice to have - but not critical until existential issues arise; it is very important to establish agreed international standards so that AI can develop for the benefit of humanity, we need standards to govern malicious AI and development of AI in weapons systems.
-WTO is a better example since IAEA has no enforcement capabilities, yet WTO membership is voluntary.
+- The value of a global agreement on Al is clear, but It might take a Hiroshima-scale Al disaster to induce cooperation similar to the IAEA; - Narrow Al is more urgent-we have a clearer idea of what it looks like and more confidence that it will impact human work and labor, but general Al is still largely hypothetical, and unless the standards are heavily informed by computer science, psychology, and cognitive science, are likely to be based on faulty assumptions; - The goal is laudable, and should serve as a major step forward in improving longrange technology-work prospects; - Itshouldbeeasiertodevelopinternational consensus on an agency advancing the scope/role of artificial intelligence than IAEA; - Governments need to own the need for such standards; agreements and standards will have to be constantly tweaked as we learn more; - Define "narrow" and "general" artificial intelligence, as would be applied to legally enforceable boundaries of compliance; - Al today is not what it will be five years from now, let alone by 2050; - Definition of what constitutes currently defined categories of "Al" becomes ever more blurred; - Any attempt to encapsulate such variations of AI definitions by current standards would likely be seen as quaint, even comical by 2050; - Rely more on self-organization rather

+- than attempt to control what isn't known; - Quantum computing nodes and realtime quantum networks are poised to radically change what we currently recognize as "AI"; this proposal creates multiple logical inconsistencies and paradoxes - who will decide about the borderline - human intelligence; - Geopolitical tensions makes this very difficult; - This is really necessary in order to prevent unknown underrated effects; - This will be a slow, clumsy, and politically influenced process bent on fulfilling various agendas, evermore out of sync with the accelerating pace of Al evolution in its myriad emergent forms; - We must deal with entrepreneurial freedom and market management in this regard, it is probable that the agency is useful to set the limits of the development, so as not to violate the systems of life or culture of the different peoples; - Nice to have but not critical until existential issues arise; - It is very important to establish agreed international standards so that Al can develop for the benefit of humanity; we need standards to govern malicious Al and development of Al in weapons systems. - WTO is a better example since IAEA has no enforcement capabilities, yet WTO membership is voluntary.